Exmark Z Turf Equipment Backyard Life

 When to Overseed a Lawn

 A common question Latimer hears is, “Why do I need to overseed?”
 Cool-season grasses, in particular, don’t have root systems that regenerate.
 During the summertime when it’s hot, you’re going to lose a bit of turf.
 And, some of that grass is going to die to disease simply because it’s a cool-season variety.
-That grass is going to die back or be damaged due to the hot weather.
+That same grass is also going to die back or be damaged due to the hot weather.
 Given all of that, it’s best to overseed in the fall.

 RECOMMENDED VIDEO